intel/sawr/README.md

-# Simple Autonomous Wheeled Robot
+# Simple Autonomous Wheeled Robot (SAWR)
-The goal of the SAWhR project is to define a basic "example robot" to demonstrate autonomous navigation using ROS with the Intel&reg; RealSense&trade; 3D cameras.
+The goal of the SAWR project is to define a basic "example robot" to demonstrate autonomous navigation using ROS with the Intel&reg; RealSense&trade; 3D cameras.
 This robot can also be used as a software